Avalanche Press Homepage Avalanche Press Online Store

 Los Angeles flew more hours than any other American airship.
 Built by the German Zeppelin company as a war reparation, she was the floundering firm's showpiece, with the best technology and craftsmanship of the immediate post-war period.
 She was the only American airship to actually survive service, and was scrapped in 1939 — opening the door to a Second World War at Sea variant.

-Forbidden to fly rigid airships, the U.S. Army bought a huge semi-rigid from Italy and named it Roma.
+Forbidden to fly rigid airships, the U.S. Army bought a huge semi-rigid from Italy and named her Roma.
 Roma had a very short career, exploding on her first training flight after clipping some high-voltage electric lines.
 All of the American airships see heavy use in Zeppelins scenarios, however.

 Italian Airships

 Italy maintained a large fleet of locally designed and built semi-rigid airships, and used them aggressively against the Austrians over both land and sea.
-Nine of the 24 airships built by the Italians were lost in action before big Caproni fioxed-wing bombers took over many of their missions.
+Nine of the 24 airships built by the Italians were lost in action before big Caproni fixed-wing bombers took over many of their missions.

 The Italian airships were smaller than German zeppelins, carrying a small crew and only a miniscule bomb load.
 Better suited to reconnaissance than air attack, they pressed on in the attack role anyway and suffered the consequences.